hcssmith/neovim.drv/README.md

 The should be checked regularly to see if nixos-unstable now has the correct version so the override can be removed.

+## plugin spec
+- pkg: Plugin derivation.
+- name: name to be passed to the require call in the setup stage.
+If missing no setup call is made.
+- opts: table to be passed to the setup call.
+- deps: list of plugin specs to also be included.
+- optional: put into opt directory if true.
+- extraConfigPre: put before setup call (lua).
+- extraConfig: after setup call (lua).
+- extraConfigVim: after setup call (vim).
+- keymaps: list of keymaps to add.

+## keymap spec
+- action: lua function or vim command.
+- key: keys to trigger
+- opts: options to pass to keymap function.
+- mode: which mode to map the action to.
+- lua: whether to treat the action as a lua function or not.